papaemmelab/click_demultiplex/README.md

 [![travis badge][travis_badge]][travis_base]
 [![codecov badge][codecov_badge]][codecov_base]

-Command Line Tool to Demultiplex a paired-end fastq file into several fastq files, based on unique barcodes.
+Demultiplex a paired-end fastq file into several fastq files, based on unique barcodes.
+The barcodes are sequences attached at the beginning of each read.
+By default, it trimms the barcodes off the demultiplexed reads, unless --no-trim is passed.

+The barcodes text file should be formatted to have 1 column with the barcodes, and an optional additional column to asign names to the demultiplexed result files.  the following structure:

+    \b
+    ATTCGT       A1
+    ATATTC       A2
+    TCGGAC       B1
+    TCGAGG       B2

 ## Features